SKandar-1/SKandar-1/README.md

 Python, R, SQL, Machine Learning

 👯 I’m looking to collaborate on ...
-Data Science, Machine Learning Projects
+Data Science and Machine Learning Projects

 📫 How to reach me:
 email: sujitkandar118@gmail.com